Department Prizes & Awards

 - Virginia Lee Barnes Prize

-For the best critical essay by a senior in English, American Studies, Medieval Studies
+For the best critical essay by a senior in English, American Studies, Medieval Studies, or Women's Studies

 - Barbara Benson Memorial Fund